KDE/digikam-doc/main_window/image_view.rst

     The digiKam Icon-View Grouped Items Options From Context Menu

 You can put the whole selection into one group using **Group Selected Here** or you can create more than one group determined by time (seconds will be ignored) or by file name.
 Note that the latter will put items with the same name but different file types into one group.
-Use case see further below!
+Use case see further below.

 .. figure:: images/mainwindow_grouped_items.webp
     :alt: